mmesiti/Recorder.jl/README.md

 ## Examples
 ### Basic usage

-Imagine you need to create a regression test for a function `func` which is called inside some julia code
+You need to create a test for a function `func` which is called inside some julia code
-*that you can temporarily modify*, and might be buried down a tall call stack or called in a loop:
+*that you can temporarily modify*, and is buried down a tall call stack or called in a loop: